 What should you do if you are in collections?

 If you are in debt and already in collections, don’t ignore debt collectors.
+Instead of ignoring or panicking, try to understand the debt collection laws, what are your rights when dealing with a collection agent, what rights do these debt collectors have and what can you do when either of these is being violated.
 Take control of the situation and confront your debt head-on.

 You may be able to get out of debt yourself by negotiating directly with creditors, consolidating your debt into a more manageable loan, or by using a debt repayment strategy.